dbt-labs/dbt-server/README.md

 ## License

 The `dbt-server` repository uses the Business Source License (BSL).
-That makes the repository "source available", unlike most of our repositories which are "open source".
+That makes the repository &quot;source available&quot;, unlike most of our repositories which are &quot;open source&quot;.
 See [the license](LICENSE) and [our blog on licensing](https://www.getdbt.com/blog/licensing-dbt/) for details.

 ## Code of Conduct

 Everyone interacting in the dbt project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [dbt Code of Conduct](https://community.getdbt.com/code-of-conduct).